copiousfreetime/plain-old-tokyo-storage-presentation/the_problem/the_problem.md

 # Generation 2 #

 * one message per file
-* message is xml
+* file is xml
-* nested directories
+* file are nested in directories
-* served via load balanced nginx
+* served via partitioned and load balanced nginx
+* routed with HAproxy

 !SLIDE incremental bullets

 # Why this does not work #

-* Each file is used for ~1 day
+* Each file is used for ~1 day (access ~10 times)
 * then rarely used again (keep around for archive)
-* wasted space, lots of small files
-* directories with 100k to 1M files
+* directories with 100K to 1M files
+* wasted space, 4KiB disk block, 2KiB files
-* message volume increases faster than capcity
+* message volume increases faster than capacity
+* write to 2 locations (for backup)